ethanokamura/perfectline/src/content/javascript-101/oop.md

 Object.getPrototypeOf(human);  // Recommended way to get prototype
 ```

-Essentially, one object can inherit properties or method from another object through something called the prototype chain.
+Essentially, one object can inherit properties or methods from another object through something called the prototype chain.
 * Every object can have exactly one prototype
 * At the end of the chain, the value is `null`